-This item serves to recognise realised and unrealised increases and decreases in the fair value of financial assets qualifying as at fair value through profit or loss.
+This item serves to recognise realised and unrealised increases and decreases in the fair value of investment property and the fair value of financial assets qualifying as at fair value through profit or loss and investment property.
 Revaluations concern the difference between the fair value at the reporting date or net proceeds from the sale during the reporting period on the one hand, and the fair value at the beginning of the reporting period or the purchase price during the reporting period on the other.

-Realised gains and losses, i.e., the difference between the selling price and amortised cost, of financial assets coming under the other categories are recognised in this item as well.
+Realised gains and losses, i.e. the difference between the selling price and amortised cost, of financial assets coming under the other categories are recognised in this item as well.